jsullivan2847/portfoliov1/README.md

 ### Hi there 👋

 My name is James, I'm a software engineer with a background in audio.
 I've just completed a coding bootcamp at General Assembly and I'm currently looking for work.
 A few years I taught myself C# through the Unity game engine and discovered my love for coding.
 To me it came naturally, I love making things, testing them out, and working out problems in code.
 In my time before this I spent a lot of time as a touring musician, playing and producing music and working in kitchens, where the pressure is high and things move very fast.
-From that I bring a great sense of urgency and ability to work with any team no matter what the struggle is.
+From that I bring a great sense of urgency and ability to work with any team no matter what the challenge.

 [![James’ github stats](https://github-readme-stats.vercel.app/api?username=jsullivan2847)](https://github.com/jsullivan2847)